-Ice Fishing Multiplier History: Live 500-Round Rolling Log
+Ice Fishing Multiplier History: Sample Round Log

 Tracking context: multiplier history is meaningful only when readers can visualize the outcome wheel that produces those segment families over time.